ebzzry/ebzzry.github.io/en/src/squandered.md

 When we voluntarily attach to our legs, heavy chains and balls of steel, we should not expect to be able to run around the coliseum with ease.
-When we dare to explore uncharted territories, without regrets, without dis-enchantments, without the necessity to have another ship propel us forward, we will triumph.
+When we dare to explore uncharted territories, without regrets, without dis-enchantments, without the necessity to have another ship to propel us forward, we will triumph.